carpentries/amy/CONTRIBUTING.md

 ## Coding Guidelines

+*   Please base your work from `develop` branch, not `master`! `develop` contains latest work that will later become a new release, while `master` contains latest stable release.
 *   All new code must be [PEP8 compatible][pep8], but legacy code should not be modified unless its meaning is being changed.
 *   Contributors are strongly encouraged to write docstrings that conform